francois-gm/go-kabk/2022-2023-go4-thesis-assignment/README.md

 ↓ (January) You have design sketches and/or code sketches <br>
 ↓ (end January) You've left the world of static design and are fully committed to **coding/developing your actual thesis webpage.** <br>
 ↓ (mid February) Your website is structurally sound, you are now adjusting elements more precisely. <br>
-↓ (March) You've replaced your placeholder content by your actual content.
+↓ (March) You've replaced your placeholder content by your actual content. <br>
 ↓ (March) You are debugging / fine-tuning details across several screen sizes (mobile/desktop), and you are deploying on GitHub. <br>
 ↓ (mid March) (deadline) **Your website is online (yay!)**